Table of Contents

 5. Argus Apparel – USA-Based Manufacturer

-Best for: Brands prioritizing USA-based scale.
+Best for: Domestic USA-based scaling.

 Comparison Table

-| Factory | Scale Strength | Best Use Case |
+| Factory | Strength | Best Use Case |

 |---|---|---|

-| Fukigymwear | Pattern + QC control | Growing performance brands |
+| Fukigymwear | Pattern + QC systems | Growing performance brands |

 | Alanic | Large capacity | Global expansion |

-| Hucai Sportswear | Cost-efficient volume | Bulk programs |
+| Hucai Sportswear | Cost efficiency | Bulk programs |

-| Affix Apparel | Multi-SKU scaling | Private label brands |
+| Affix Apparel | Multi-SKU control | Private label brands |

-| Argus Apparel | Domestic systems | USA-based scale |
+| Argus Apparel | Domestic production | USA-based brands |

 How to Decide If Your Brand Is Ready to Scale